Why 9 Out Of 10 Cat Fountains Are Making Your Cats Sick — And The One That Doesn't

 7. Soak the pump.

-8. Run the pump in the solution.
+8. Run it in the solution.

 9. Rinse with fresh water.